TwnKey/SenScriptsDecompiler/README.md

 - Some instructions in the files might not be correctly delimited
 - Bad quality of code (I'm still some sort of beginner, actually very insecure about that, please give me advice!)
 - Some types might not be accurate (float / int) (easy to fix, though)
-- Some pointers might be missing (easy to fix, though)
 - Some (a very small amount though) files might be broken and therefore not supported.

-If anybody finds a bug or any issue at all, please contact me immediately at feitaishi45@gmail.com
+If anybody finds a bug or any issue at all, please contact me immediately at feitaishi45@gmail.com or report the issue on github